ty-ras/.github/profile/README.md

 - 🛠️ Have _both_ runtime _and_ compile-time validation for all of the input and output of all of the endpoint call functions. 🛠️

 And if TyRAS is used in both server and client (recommended setup!), one can encapsulate the definitions for HTTP endpoints and all of their inputs and outputs into _one place_, removing completely any duplication in the definitions!
-This is how `@ty-ras/start` behaves if one selects the option that project should host both server and client.
+This is how `@ty-ras/start` starter template generator behaves if one selects the option that project should host both server and client.

 # Using TyRAS For New Projects
 When creating a project which is TyRAS-enabled, simply run the starter template package to get most of the initialization done for you: